saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 image: /img/juniper_logo.jpg
 ---

 Lately, I have been playing around with a lab that involves Cisco IOS XR and Juniper devices.
-The main intention I have with it is to be able to quicky test something or to check how I could automate something.
+The main intention I have with it is to be able to quickly test something or to check how I could automate something.

 The topology I am using is the following: